weixsong/elasticlunr.js/README.md

 Elasticlunr.js provides flexible query configuration, supports query-time boosting and Boolean logic setting.
 You could setup a configuration tell elasticlunr.js how to do query-time boosting, which field to search in, how to do the boolean logic.
-Or you could just use it by simply provide a query string, this will aslo works perfectly because the scoring mechanism is very efficient.
+Or you could just use it by simply provide a query string, this will also works perfectly because the scoring mechanism is very efficient.

 ### 5.1 Simple Query